theDanielJLewis/dynamic-compressor-for-audacity/tutorial.md

 There are two minor settings I'll mention before the advanced ones:

 - The noise gate falloff is related to Floor.
 By default it's 0, which has no effect.
 By raising it, you cause sound below the floor to be muted even more.
 Higher values cause more muting.
 This is called a ["noise gate"](http://en.wikipedia.org/wiki/Noise_gate) effect, or sometimes simply a "gate".
 For instance, if you have a track with a guitar riff in it, with portions of silence, the noise gate can mute the noise in the portions where the guitar is silent, to reduce the noise of the overall mix.
 This also works well for phone call recordings in podcasts.
 I ought to have another diagram here, but sorry.
 That link should explain it.
 (This is not a sophisticated noise gate.
-It has no attack, hold, or release&#8212;no internal state.
+It has no attack, hold, or release—no internal state.
 It's really just an afterthought.)
 - Maximum amplitude is basically the same as the Amplify effect.
 It's primarily there to prevent minor clipping from rounding errors, but if you want to do negative compression (with a ratio > 1, i.e. making the soft parts louder than the loud parts) then you need to reduce this.

 Instead of hardness, you can actually modify four parameters that give you finer control.
 In the rest of the tutorial I'll explain these.
-First, download the plugin file with the advanced parameters activated [here](../../../projects/compressor/compress-adv.ny).
+First, download the plugin file with the advanced parameters activated [here](compress-advanced.ny).
 (You can activate them yourself by editing the file and following the instructions.)

 The advanced parameters are the Attack and Release Speed, and the Attack and Release Exponent.
 The hardness parameter actually just adjusts the speed values (higher hardness means smaller speed).
 The exponent values can usually just stay where they are.
 To get a more in depth look, let's look at some more diagrams.